furkandemircode/CarRentalProject/README.md

 **Description:**

 This is a backend application for a car rental service developed with .NET Core.
-The project is structured into five distinct layers to ensure a clean and maintainable architecture.
+The project is divided into five distinct layers to ensure a clean and maintainable architecture.

 **Project Structure:**